 LDE Centre for Sustainability and Airbus are joining forces to make the aviation industry more sustainable.
 From February to July 2023, we are running the LDE Cfs Interdisciplinary Thesis Lab Circulaerospace (CIRCUlar Materials Lifecycles for the Aerospace).
 We are working with enthusiastic LDE master students with a variety of backgrounds coming from Leiden University, TU Delft, and Erasmus University.
-The findings will be made available in practical solutions for the aviation sector.
-Applications have closed, it is not possible to enrol for this lab anymore!
+The findings are made available in practical solutions for the aviation sector.

 Challenge: How can smart materials and process technologies contribute to a more circular and sustainable aviation?